Our students get hands-on experience with personal faculty interaction.

-We provide the professional education you need to meet a growing need for professionals skilled in alcohol and drug prevention, education, counseling and treatment.
+We provide the professional education you need to meet a growing need for professionals skilled in addiction counseling and prevention.

-Our certificate program is a 27 credit hours that prepare addiction and prevention professionals to meet the specialized academic course requirements for state certification.
-The required course work for the undergraduate certificate in Addiction Studies can be applied toward a Bachelor’s Degree.
+Our certificate program consists of 27 credit hours that prepare addiction and prevention professionals to meet the specialized academic course requirements for state certification.
+The required course work for the undergraduate certificate in addiction studies can be applied toward a bachelor's degree.

-Our program is accredited through the National Addiction Studies Accreditation Commission (NASAC).
+Our program is accredited through the National Addiction Studies Accreditation Commission.

 A degree in Addiction Studies can lead to a number of careers in a number of work environments.

 From an active student organization to fieldwork opportunities, our students stay engaged outside the classroom.

 Students with the ADS degree or online certificate are meeting a growing need for entry-level professionals in a variety of settings.